dsvjetl/react-redux-tanstack-msw-js-starter/README.md

 ## Contribution Guidelines

-1. Fork the repository and create a new branch for your feature or bugfix.
+1. Fork the repository and create a new branch for your feature or bug fix.
 2. Ensure all changes are tested, formatted, and do not introduce linting errors.
 3. Submit a pull request with a clear description of the changes.